qhv1/CS1632_Fall2020/exercises/3/README.md

    "Include step descriptions as a separate comment" to generate more detailed comments.
 Leave other boxes unchecked.

-1. Save the resulting file into "RedditCatsTest.java" in the src/ folder.
+1. Save the resulting file into "RedditCatsTest.java".

 You can now run the RedditCatsTest JUnit class using the provided [TestRunner.java](TestRunner.java) using one of the following scripts: